tristongrayston/tristongrayston/README.md

 - The Superresolution of SDSS Spectra with Predictive Latent Models.
 - ...
 And many more!

-💼 I'm actively looking for 2025/2026 co-ops in AI, Data Science, Robotics, ML and Software Engineering roles.

 📫 Let’s connect:
 - [Website](https://tristongrayston.github.io)
 - [LinkedIn](https://linkedin.com/in/tristongrayston)